 The island chain of the Inner Hebrides is made up of 35 inhabited islands and even more uninhabited ones.
 You probably have heard of the most famous isles in this archipelago, such as Skye, Mull and Islay, but of course, there are many more islands worth a visit.

 In this post, I will focus on the southern islands in the Inner Hebrides.
-I have very detailed posts about things to do on the Isle of Skye and must see’s on the Isle of Mull as well as dedicated articles about the Isle of Staffa, the Isle of Rum and the Isle of Coll, so head there for information about these islands.
+I have detailed posts about things to do on the Isle of Skye and must see’s on the Isle of Mull as well as dedicated articles about the Isle of Staffa, the Isle of Rum and the Isle of Coll, so head there for information about these islands.

 Read on for unique experiences to have on the southern Inner Hebrides – the Isles of Islay, Jura and Colonsay.